School of Humanities

 Check out our resources page for more information on local collections of historical resources in your area.
 You’ll be surprised to see how many archives and local museums we have all across the state.

-In addition to putting teachers in contact with local archivists and museum directors, we offer workshops for teachers (with continuing education credit) and for students, run by faculty from the University of Southern Mississippi’s Department of History.
+In addition to putting teachers in contact with local archivists and museum directors, we offer workshops for teachers (with continuing education credit) and for students, run by history faculty from the University of Southern Mississippi’s School of Humanities.
 If you are interested in bringing National History Day into your classroom, let us know how we can help.

 We hope that you also will become involved in your child's learning and participation in National History day.
 Please feel free to contact us with any questions or concerns that you may have.